Chiba 13th district

 Chiba 13th district (千葉県第13区, Chiba-ken dai-ju-sanku or simply 千葉13区, Chiba-ju-sanku) is a single-member constituency of the House of Representatives in the national Diet of Japan located in Chiba Prefecture.

+From 2012 until 2021, the district was represented by LDP-member Takaki Shirasuka.
+Shirasuka left the party after it was revealed he visited a hostess club in Tokyo after a state of emergency had been declared due to the Covid-19 pandemic.